<img src="//tracker.clixtell.com/track/t.gif">

 What are the symptoms of intussusception in children?

-It is important to note that not all children experience the same symptoms or serious side effects.
-The first sign of intussusception in an otherwise healthy child is normally sudden, loud crying caused by abdominal pain.
 Young children will often pull their knees to their chest when experiencing this intense abdominal pain.
-The pain is episodic in nature, and usually occurs every fifteen (15) to twenty (20) minutes at first.
+The pain is episodic, and usually occurs every 15 to 20 minutes at first.
 The episodes last longer and occur more frequently as time passes.
-If you are suffering from any of the following symptoms, seek medical advice immediately:

 • Stool containing blood or mucus